yanivnizan/knowledge-base/src/documents/ios/profile/Profile_Events.html.md

 ### USER PROFILE UPDATED

-The event `EVENT_UP_USER_PROFILE_UPDATED` will be fired when the user profile has been updated, after login.
+The event `EVENT_UP_USER_PROFILE_UPDATED` will be triggered when the user profile has been updated, after login.

 ``` objectivec
 // observe the event: